 - In the SonarLint Global Settings, click in the add icon;

 - Configure the server.
-For servers 5.4+, it is recommended to use authentication token, which can be created from your profile page in SonarQube;
+It is recommended to use authentication token, which can be created from your profile page in SonarQube;

 After adding a new SonarQube server configuration, a local update will immediately be triggered.
 To manually trigger an update of a local configuration at any later time (for example, if the remote SonarQube configuration changes), click in the "Update binding" button.